 Test scores determine distribution of scholarships and strong relationships between the organization and scholarship alumni are formed to ensure continued contact and involvement of the recipients.

 The need in preserving a state’s history, specifically the contributions of its native sons and daughters, is great.
 The publications program is documenting forever Oklahoma’s contributions, providing research materials for future generations of Oklahoma historians, scholars and its people.
-Copies of most titles are placed in senior high school libraries statewide on a gratis basis to expand the resources available to students.
+Copies of most titles are placed in public school libraries statewide on a gratis basis to expand the resources available to students.

-Through the demand for titles by the general public and educational institutions, as well as the numerous notes of gratitude from educators throughout Oklahoma for this contribution to our history, the organiztion and Museum are able to gauge the need and its fulfillment.
+Through the demand for titles by the general public and educational institutions, as well as the numerous notes of gratitude from educators throughout Oklahoma for this contribution to our history, the organization and Museum are able to gauge the need and its fulfillment.

 The Gaylord-Pickens Museum, home of the Oklahoma Hall of Fame, offers free field trips for over 1,000 students each school year thanks to the generosity of sponsors.
 The spaces are available to any school in Oklahoma.
 In addition to free admission, teachers may choose between receiving free lunch for each of the students OR a post-visit check to help with transportation costs, in the amount of $4 per student.